Anomaly Detection on IT Operation Series via Online Matrix Profile: Abstract

 \section{Abstract}

 Anomaly detection on time series is a fundamental task in monitoring the Key Performance Indicators (KPIs) of IT systems.
-The existing approaches in the literature either require a lot of training resources or are hard to be deployed in real scenarios.
+Many of the existing approaches in the literature show good performance while requiring a lot of training resources.
 In this paper, the online matrix profile, which requires no training, is proposed to address this issue.
 The anomalies are detected by referring to the past subsequence that is the closest to the current one.
 The distance significance is introduced based on the online matrix profile, which demonstrates a prominent pattern when an anomaly occurs.
 Another training-free approach spectral residual is integrated into our approach to further enhance the detection accuracy.
 Moreover, the proposed approach is sped up by at least four times for long time series by the introduced cache strategy.
 In comparison to the existing approaches, the online matrix profile makes a good trade-off between accuracy and efficiency.
 More importantly, it is generic to various types of time series in the sense that it works without the constraint from any trained model.

 \ccsdesc[500]{Computing methodologies~Machine learning} \ccsdesc[500]{Computing methodologies~Unsupervised learning} \ccsdesc[500]{Computing methodologies~Anomaly detection} \ccsdesc[500]{Mathematics of computing~Time series analysis}